CentML/DeepView.Profile/README.md

 debug the training performance of [PyTorch](https://pytorch.org) neural networks.

-**Note:** Skyline is still under active development and should be considered an beta product.
+**Note:** Skyline is still under active development and should be considered a beta product.
 Its usage and system requirements are subject to change between versions.
 See [Versioning](#versioning) for more details.